Erwin Panofsky: Style and the Film Medium

+In his 1936 essay "Style and Medium in the Motion Pictures", republished by Lavin in 1995 (Three Essays on Style), Panofsky seeks to describe the visual symptoms endemic" to the medium of film.

+Legacy

+In 2016, the Zentralinstitut für Kunstgeschichte (Central Institute for Art History) in Munich founded the "Panofsky-Professur" (Panofsky Professorship).
+The first professors have been Victor Stoichita (2016), Gauvin Alexander Bailey (2017), Caroline van Eck (2018), and Olivier Bonfait (2019).
 His work has greatly influenced the theory of taste developed by French sociologist Pierre Bourdieu, in books such as The Rules of Art and Distinction.
 In particular, Bourdieu first adapted his notion of habitus from Panofsky's Gothic Architecture and Scholasticism, having earlier translated the work into French.

 Works

+A first comprehensive bibliography on the writings of Erwin Panofsky was published in the Festschrift edited by Millard Meiss in 1961.

+Almost all texts are accessible online, see references.